 Ethics Alarms is not about me, however.
 It is about ethics, defined as the study of right and wrong, and how to het better at telling the difference.
 Although I will frequently discuss issues involving law and the legal system, none of the opinions here should be taken as legal opinions, because they aren’t.
 My field is ethics, I specialize in legal ethics, but with rare exceptions, I no longer practice law.

 Ethics Alarms are the feelings in your gut, the twinges in your conscience, and the sense of caution in your brain when situations involving choices of right and wrong are beginning to develop, fast approaching, or unavoidable.
 The better your alarms work and the sooner they start sounding, the more likely you are to do the right thing, or at least to use good ethical reasoning to decide what to do.
 This is a blog that aspires to help keep everyone’s ethics alarms in good working order….including mine.

 How?
 By pointing out ethical problems and dilemmas from all segments of society, professions and experiences of life.
 By applying principles of ethical analysis, and reaching conclusions about what is right, what is wrong, and what remains uncertain.
-Finally, by discussing, arguing, disagreeing, opening doors of perception and closed minds, and by helping us be more alert to ethical issues in our own lives.
+By developing tools, terms and approaches to solving ethics conflicts and dilemmas, and by discussing, arguing, disagreeing, opening doors of perception and closed minds, and by helping us be more alert to ethical issues in our own lives.